bhauman/figwheel-main/docs/docs/classpaths.md

 ## Looking up a source file on the Classpath

-When the ClojureScript is looking for a namespace to analyze or compile, it will utilize the classpath to find the file.
+When the ClojureScript compiler is looking for a namespace to analyze or compile, it will utilize the classpath to find the file.

 For example if a ClojureScript namespace `hello-world.core` is